 Feminine or masculine, who never had to ask this question learning French?
 You probably wonder who is the sadistic guy who decided that “a tree” would be masculine and “a table” feminine, trying as best as you can to find out the logic behind.
-Here’s a quick advice: don’t try to find any logic for masculine and feminine nouns, there isn’t any.
+Here’s a quick advice: don’t try to find any logic for the gender of French nouns, there isn’t any.

 “So what now?” you’re going to say, “how do I know if a have to use “le” or “la” in front of a noun?”
 Well, I would simply answer: “try to guess!”, and put whichever you feel sounds right!

 Let me tell you a secret: if you get it wrong, it’s not a big deal, because French people would still understand what you mean.
 Obviously, it would sound a bit weird, but it’s okay, French people know you don’t have such a thing as noun’s gender in English, so they won’t expect you to make no mistakes.
-In fact, they will probably find it quite cute, I’m sure you would have a lot of success.
+In fact, they will probably find it quite cute.

 However, if you are really determined to get them all right as soon as possible, there is a small trick to help you at the beginning.
 Most of the time (like 75% of the time), a French word ending with an “-e” or with “-ion” is likely to be a feminine word, so you would put “la” or “une” in front of it.

 Notice that the ones in “ion” are similar in English, you don’t even need a translation.